conmccoid/AOSM/README.md

 ## Notes

-Currently can handle 3 subdomains very well, loves strips.
+Examples with crosspoints fail because the trace has an interior, i.e. the entire stencil of one or more points lies in the trace.
-4 subdomains breaks, likely due to crosspoint.
+By giving crosspoints their own subdomain, the method converges.
-- Idea: crosspoint is a problem because the entire stencil of this point lies in the trace.
-Why should it be that the trace can't resolve interior points?
-This is worth investigating.
+However, it appears that the method is then unstable and heavily reliant on the initial guess surrounding the crosspoints.

 Diagonal dominance in ATCs must be taken advantage of.